 First Year Father

-With her boyfriend John (Drew Seeley - Another Cinderella Story) due to leave for Harvard University, Kathy (Britt Irvin - Absolute Zero) fears she is going to lose him.
-So when Kathy becomes pregnant he does the honourable thing and marries her, arranging for accommodation at Harvard as a married couple.
+With her boyfriend, John (Drew Seeley - Another Cinderella Story), due to leave for Harvard University, Kathy (Britt Irvin - Absolute Zero) fears she is going to lose him.
+So when Kathy becomes pregnant he does the honourable thing and marries her, and arranging for accommodation at Harvard as a married couple.
 And at first being young and married with a baby on the way is fun but with the pressure of studies and Kathy struggling with nothing to do the cracks start to show, which worsen when having given birth to their son she is unable to cope.
-When it all gets too much for her Kathy leave John with their son, adding even more pressure on him as he juggles his studies and being a dad as well as having to move out of the married couples accommodation.
+When it all gets too much for her Kathy leaves John with their son, adding even more pressure on him as he juggles his studies and being a dad as well as having to move out of the married couples accommodation.

 I'm having a bit of a Murtaugh moment because as I watched "Freshman Father" I felt like I was too old for this stuff.
 In fairness the storyline to "Freshman Father" is decent and is in fact based on a true story of a Harvard freshman who was left holding the baby when his wife left them.
 But the way this movie handles the story is a little too pleasant and a little too soft which means the realism of a young father's struggles does not come across in a believable way.
 Instead it is more of an easy to watch uplifting drama of success over adversity.